Planetary management: Background

 Planetary boundaries according to Rockström et al. 2009 and Steffen et al. 2015.
 The green areas represent human activities that are within safe margins, the yellow areas represent human activities that may or may not have exceeded safe margins, the red areas represent human activities that have exceeded safe margins, and the gray areas with red question marks represent human activities for which safe margins have not yet been determined.

 The term has been around in science fiction novels since the 1970s.
 In 2004, the International Geosphere-Biosphere Programme published "Global Change and the Earth System, a planet under pressure."
 The publication's executive summary concluded: "An overall, comprehensive, internally consistent strategy for stewardship of the Earth system is required".
 It stated that a research goal is to define and maintain a stable equilibrium in the global environment.
 In 2009, the planetary boundaries concept was published in the science journal Nature.
 The paper identifies nine boundaries in the Earth system.
 Remaining within these nine boundaries, the authors suggest, may safeguard the current equilibrium.

 In 2007, France called for UNEP to be replaced by a new and more powerful organization, the United Nations Environment Organization.
 The rationale was that UNEP's status as a programme, rather than an organization in the tradition of the World Health Organization or the World Meteorological Organization, weakened it to the extent that it was no longer fit for purpose given current knowledge of the state of Earth.
 The call was backed by 46 countries.
 Notably, the top five emitters of greenhouse gases failed to support the call.

-Planetary Ecosystems Accounting models supports that quantifying both emissions sequestration potential as well as emissions productions can provide a better overview on how to render better informed decisions regarding natural ecosystems.
+Planetary Ecosystems Accounting model supports that quantifying both emissions sequestration potential as well as emissions productions can provide a better overview on how to render better informed decisions regarding natural ecosystems.